Degree Requirements

 Course Requirements:

-• PhD students will be required to complete an intermediate statistics course while in the program.
+• PhD students will be required to complete a graduate level statistics course while in the program.
 A pre-requisite for successful completion of this course is familiarity with introductory statistics up to and including regression.
 All students are strongly advised to take an applied introductory statistics course over the summer, or review the material independently.

 • Transfer of maximum 1 FCE credits (two half-courses) will be allowed only to those students who have successfully completed graduate level courses at accredited universities, and if no degree was awarded for completion of those courses.